 It's generally a good idea to warn patients about the privacy implications of sharing email addresses in a email consent form that a patient must review prior to receiving clinical web questionnaires.
-There are some very well-thought out email consent forms in the Ocean clinical library and shared by other clients if you don't already have one.
+There are some very well-thought out email consent forms in the Ocean eForm library if you don't already have one.